 Northwestern Bank Mini-Grants

-Because of Northwestern Bank's generosity, school mini-grants (up to $250 each) are available to Chippewa County 3rd through 8th grade educators to fund innovative activities and projects for their students.
+Because of Northwestern Bank's generosity, school mini-grants (up to $250 each) are available to Chippewa County 3rd through 8th grade educators to fund innovative learning and motivational activities or service learning projects for their students.

 Additional grant funding is available to support Chippewa County and Eau Claire County non-profit agencies.